FIA World Rallycross Championship

-The FIA World Rallycross Championship (official abbreviation is World RX) is a rallycross series organised by the FIA in conjunction with series promoter Rallycross Promoter GmbH (founded by Red Bull and KW25).
-From the inaugural season in 2014 to 2020, sanctioning was shared with IMG Motorsport.
+The FIA World Rallycross Championship (official abbreviation is World RX) is a rallycross series organised and promoted by the FIA.
+In September 2025, just days before the final round of the 2025 season, it was announced that the championship will revert to being the European Rallycross Championship as seen prior to 2014.

 Format

 The series currently consists of 12 two-day events driven on closed circuits with mixed surface (mostly asphalt and gravel).
 Each event consists of: